+- value of buildings, IT equipment and other equipment.
+The following useful lives are applied:

 - buildings: 25-50 years

 - IT equipment: 2-5 years

 - other equipment: 3-12 years.

-In the case of leased assets, expected useful lives are determined by reference to comparable owned assets or the term of the lease, if shorter.
+IFRS 16.31 In the case of right-of-use assets, expected useful lives are determined by reference to comparable owned assets or the lease term, if shorter.
 Material residual value estimates and estimates of useful life are updated as required, but at least annually.

-IAS 16.68 IAS 16.71 Gains or losses arising on the disposal of property, plant and equipment are determined as the difference between the disposal proceeds and the carrying amount of the assets and are recognised in profit or loss within other income or other expenses.
+IAS 16.68Gains or losses arising on the disposal of property, plant and equipment are determined asIAS 16.71the difference between the disposal proceeds and the carrying amount of the assets and are recognised in profit or loss within other income or other expenses.